efritz/blog/content/articles/2024-06-05-i-am-abusive-to-git.md

   </div>
 </div>

-### Takeaways
+### Takeaway

-1. Code for people, not for machines.
+Code for people, not for machines.
+The ability to communicate your ideas to humans - whether or not those ideas are expressed in a precise language also understandable by machines - is a worthwhile skill to develop.